AndreiCatalinN/Personal-Projects/readme.md

 # Projects explained

 ## Angular Tutorial
 This is the Angular Tour of heroes tutorial developed using angular 9.

+## Reactive Forms
+One of my first reactive forms in angular.

+## Template Forms
+One of my first template-driven forms in angular.

+## Algorithms
+Project with all sorts of algorithms

 ## Angular To-Do
 This is a basic to-do app.

 ## Angular-tour-of-heroes
 It is the same website as angular tutorial but using angular v6

+# colt-post
+Early express apps following Colt Steele's bootcamp

 ## folder-parser

-It is a Java program developed to parse a folder and change file names.
+Java program developed to parse a folder and change file names.
 Does not fully work and there's an equivalent to this in python-hacking called folder-parser-v2

+## Node server
+The first node app

 ## photo-gallery
 It is an app that stores and makes photos. it is developed in Ionic.

 ## python hacking